HubSpot/cms-media-bridge/README.md

 ![Embed field sizing options](./docs/embed-field-video-selected.png)

-> :construction: **The modules below rely on experimental macros which currently has to be imported** An official HubL tag may be available instead soon.
+> :construction: **The modules below rely on experimental macros which currently have to be imported** An official HubL tag may be available instead soon.

 ### MB Embed - `mb-embed.module`
 Renders a oEmbed player, designed for iframe-based players in Pages and Blog Posts.